Toggle: English / Spanish

 In another test, you will bend your head forward and to the sides while the health care provider puts slight downward pressure on the top of your head.
 Increased pain or numbness during this test is usually a sign of pressure on a nerve in your neck.

-or will show that the herniated disk is pressing on the spinal canal.
+- or will show where the herniated disk is pressing on the spinal canal.

 Physical therapy is important for nearly everyone with disk disease.
 Therapists will teach you how to properly lift, dress, walk, and perform other activities.
 They teach you how to strengthen muscles that help support the spine.
 You will also learn how to increase flexibility in your spine and legs.